Law-son/url_shortner_api/README.md

 ### Prerequisites

-- Python 3.9+
+- Python 3.7+
-- SQLite (default database; can be replaced with other SQL databases)
+- PostgreSQL (default database; can be replaced with other SQL databases)
 - Pipenv or virtualenv (optional)

 ### Installation